 In the mid 1990s I moved to NYC from Kansas via 18 months in Seattle.
-I moved for graduate school and there was much to love: I could walk everywhere, the movie theaters were fantastic, grocery stores were stocked with asian pears, olives, lots of chocolate, litchi nuts, litchi flavored gummy Japanese candy, donut shaped peaches, prepared gorgeous meals, excellent teas, portuguese rolls, fabulous coffee, and fondue in packages.
+I moved for graduate school and there was much to love: I could walk everywhere, the movie theaters were fantastic, grocery stores were stocked with asian pears, olives, unusual chocolate, litchi nuts, litchi-flavored gummy Japanese candy, donut shaped peaches, prepared gorgeous meals, excellent teas, Portuguese rolls, delicious coffee, and fondue in packages.
 I regularly called home to describe my trips to the grocery.
 There was opera and Summer Stage in Central Park, the yoga studio I attended didn't cost a fortune; it was a quiet, spartan space with flourescent lighting and a curtain that served as a changing room.
 There was Body and Soul in Tribeca—a Sunday daytime dance club that my best friend attended like church.
 No velvet ropes, no degrading lines, no alcohol-- just a great stretch of music for dancers wearing sneakers.

 There were also the startling things: Giuliani was mayor and there were large rodents.
 On early summer mornings park workers whizzing through Riverside Park on golf carts squeezed industrial strength drops of cloying, synthetic deodorizer to keep the park fresh.
 Independent book sellers were drying out; investment banking drove young people very hard; vintage shops were strangely expensive and focused on designer labels; and there was an aggressive “smartest person in the room” vibe that I had never experienced before that still grates on my nerves.

 The history of consumption is replete with such fevers; if it isn't one thing it's another.
 But can you imagine if in order to draw the “copied” handbags closer to the feeling of wealth, security, and status that they symbolized, they were infused with a scent and that scent was patchouli?
 What if a correctly sewn label, or a hallmark stitch indicating the intellectual property of the maker was not the benchmark of authenticity, but rather a scent that would validate the experience of the user?